 What is postpartum depression?

-Ask your mom friends and many of them will tell you that they felt emotionally fragile, vulnerable, or moody after giving birth.
-These emotional changes are known as the “baby blues” and many new moms (about 50-75%) experience them after childbirth.
-It’s totally normal and symptoms usually go away 1-3 weeks after delivery.
+Ask your mom friends and many of them will tell you that they felt emotionally fragile, vulnerable or moody after giving birth.
+These emotional changes are known as the “baby blues” and many new moms (about 50 to 75 percent) experience them after childbirth.
+It’s totally normal and symptoms usually go away one to three weeks after delivery.

-Postpartum depression occurs in 10 – 15% of new moms and it is a major depressive episode that happens in the postpartum period.
-Compared to the “baby blues” the symptoms of postpartum depression are more severe, they are persistent, and do not get better without treatment.
+Postpartum depression is a major depressive episode that happens in the postpartum period and occurs in 10 to 15 percent of new moms.
+Compared to the “baby blues,” the symptoms of postpartum depression are more severe, persistent and do not get better without treatment.
 Postpartum depression also interferes with a woman’s ability to function as she normally would.

-Postpartum depression is not the result of personal weakness or the inability to control one’s emotions .
+Postpartum depression is not the result of personal weakness or the inability to control one’s emotions.
 And reaching out for treatment is not a sign of weakness; it is a sign of strength.
-Postpartum depression is a serious medical condition that left untreated can result in grave consequences for mom, her baby, and her family.
-According to Dr. Meltzer-Brody “Early detection and treatment will have a patient feeling better and that will lead to excellent outcomes for the patient, the baby, and the whole family.”
+Postpartum depression is a serious medical condition that when left untreated can result in grave consequences for mom, baby and her family.
+According to Meltzer-Brody, “Early detection and treatment will have a patient feeling better and that will lead to excellent outcomes for the patient, baby and the whole family.”

 Find out what the risk factors and symptoms are, when to seek help, and what type of treatment options are available.

 Who is at risk for postpartum depression?

 Research shows that the items listed below put you at a higher risk for PPD and other perinatal mood and anxiety disorders.
 If you have any of these factors, discuss them with your medical provider.

 - A personal or family history of depression, anxiety or postpartum depression

 - Financial stress